jeffreykegler/old_kollos/notes/misc/linear_space.md

 * Resume parsing, with the new "connector" parser and the real input.

-* When enough memory has been used stop, and produce a new subtree.
+* When enough memory has been used, stop.
+    Produce a new subtree from the connector parse.
     Call this the "connector subtree".
     The connector lexemes in the connector subtree mark its "left edge".